CNP Fraud Detection: New Report

 Where is the risk in mobile sales?

 Systems built to detect fraud in desktop orders are often inaccurate when processing mobile transactions.
 For example, retailers may misinterpret legitimate mCommerce behavior as ‘risky’ due to the nature of cellular connections, which act differently.
-To improve fraud detection capabilities and minimise false declines, retailers need to leverage technology that will allow them to collect unique behavioral data from mobile users; invest in their ability to track users across devices; and make sure that rules or machine learning models “make sense” in the context of mobile.
+To improve fraud detection capabilities and minimize false declines, retailers need to leverage technology that will allow them to collect unique behavioral data from mobile users; invest in their ability to track users across devices; and make sure that rules or machine learning models “make sense” in the context of mobile.

 The good news is that mobile orders are currently safer than purchases made via desktop.
 Our data shows that online retailers can safely approve 95% of mobile orders (compared to 90% of desktop orders).
 However, the rate of CNP fraud is not equally low across all types of mobile orders.
 Riskified’s data shows the rate of fraud attempts in mobile orders for digital goods is four times higher than in tangible goods mobile orders.
 In fact, digital goods orders placed via smartphones or tablets are more likely to be fraudulent than similar orders placed via desktop.
 The higher rate of fraud in mobile orders of digital goods may be explained by the fact that most retailers use fraud systems developed to detect CNP fraud in physical goods purchased via desktop.
 Despite this risk, merchants should still be able to approve almost 80% of mobile transactions involving digital goods.